 If you are pulling a trailer tent or folding camper behind your vehicle, you can also get caravan insurance to protect it from damage and theft.

 A motorhome is a vehicle that can be driven as well as lived in.
 Unlike caravans, you are legally required to get motorhome insurance if you plan on driving it in the UK.
-There are three main levels of cover:
+There are three main levels of motorhome insurance:

 How much cover do I need?

-You don’t want to be paying for cover you don’t need.
+You don’t want to be paying for unnecessary cover.
 Take the following factors into consideration when shopping around for caravan insurance: